gillarkod/panopuppet/README.md

 * LDAP Authentication
 * Events Analyzer (Like Events Inspector from Puppet Enterprise)
 * Search nodes by facts and subqueries (Query Builder)
-* Export data to CSV
+* Export data to CSV with or without selected facts

 # Requirements
 PuppetDB requires at least PuppetDB 2.0 or higher